I moved to Andalucía about 7 years ago.

 Working at the cash register is often seen down upon.
 Poor pay, and it is so, and if you can’t work with anything else due to a lack of education and such, it’s a job job, sort of like flipping burgers at McDonald’s.
 That is the narrative – but not my perspective.

-I invented a strategy.
+I came up with a strategy.

 The fine ladies have nametags, as they probably have at your local supermarket.
 Notice it and remember their names.
 See them as a person.
 Specialness is a state of mind that is toxic.